MXR M300 Reverb Review

 As you would expect from a pedal with only three control knobs, it’s very easy to use the M300 Reverb.
 You select the type of reverb you want by pushing the Tone knob down.
 The three LEDs in the middle will cycle through the six reverb types which is a nice way to instantly see what type of reverb is selected.

 Pushing down on the Tone knob does mean you could potentially switch between different reverbs using your foot rather than having to bend down and use your hand.
 While that sounds handy, I don’t really see many situations where it would be important to change reverb types in a song.
-But it does mean there are less buttons and knobs to deal with so it’s a nice feature.
+But it does mean there are fewer buttons and knobs to deal with so it’s a nice feature.

-For many guitarists it’s pretty important for a reverb pedal to accept a stereo input and output.
+For many guitarists, it’s pretty important for a reverb pedal to accept a stereo input and output.
 As reverb will usually be one of the last effects used, if you run a stereo rig and use other stereo pedals, you will want to make sure you get a stereo reverb pedal.

 The M300 is a stereo pedal although it might not look it at first glance.
 Unlike other reverb pedals which give you two inputs and two outputs, the M300 only gives you one of each.
 To run it as a stereo pedal, you first need to set an internal switch to stereo.
 Then you need to run TRS cables to and from the M300.